4ch1m/pixoo-rest/README.md

 ... from your own applications or home-automation tasks.

-**Pixoo REST** makes use of the great [Pixoo Python library](https://github.com/SomethingWithComputers/pixoo) by [SomethingWithComputers](https://github.com/SomethingWithComputers); which offers various convenience features like automatic image conversion. :thumbsup:
+**Pixoo REST** makes use of the great [Pixoo Python library](https://github.com/SomethingWithComputers/pixoo) by [SomethingWithComputers](https://github.com/SomethingWithComputers); which offers various helpful features like automatic image conversion. :thumbsup:

 However, it is also possible to simply **pass through** raw JSON-data to the Pixoo's built-in HTTP-API via this Swagger UI.
 (The Swagger UI will provide handy example payloads (for easy editing) in this case.)